druce/druce.github.io/aws.md

 # 5) Final step - Make an image of your instance for backup

- - Grab a well-earned up of coffee, tea, or whiskey!
+ - Grab a well-earned cup of coffee, tea, or whiskey!

  - One last thing is to create an image of your server.
 Otherwise you have to do ALL THESE STEPS again to launch another server.

  - Also, remember all the benefits of AWS?
 They all involve images:

-    - Scale up: Image and launch new instance from same image on a bigger instance type, larger disk.
+    - Scale up: Image and launch new instance from same image on a bigger instance type, or larger disk.
     - Scale out: Image and launch many instances from same image at same time.
     - Access resources: Image and launch a new instance on e.g. a GPU instance type